minaramez/add-users/README.md

-# add-users
-Script for system administrators to automate user addition, improving efficiency.
-Initial time investment pays off by reducing future workload.
+System administrators frequently create scripts to automate repetitive tasks, such as user management.
+Developing a script for adding users saves time and enhances efficiency.
+While the initial investment in script writing may be significant, it pays off by reducing future effort when adding more users to the system.